momentohq/public-dev-docs/docs/develop/api-reference/topics.md

 ## TopicClient

-Instead of the CacheClient used in most Momento Serverless Cache API calls,
+Instead of the CacheClient used in most Momento Serverless Cache API calls, for Topics you use a TopicClient.